 30 year net ROI above non-degree holders: $277,300

-One of the most affordable public schools on our list, the out of state prices for Appalachian State are lower than many public schools’ in state prices.
-Low average student debt is another factor, and while the 30 year net ROI isn’t the most impressive on this list, this is the single most accessible university.
+One of the most affordable best value universities on our list, the out of state prices for Appalachian State are lower than many public schools' in state prices.
+Low average student debt is another factor, and while the 30 year net ROI isn't the most impressive on this list, this is the single most accessible university.

 Total Cost Per Year: in state $13,129, out of state $24,977

 30 year net ROI above non-degree holders: $306,500